parasg1999/Medium-Backend/docs/user/login.md

 # Login

-Used to collect a Token for a registered User.
+Used to collect a token (to be used as `Authorization` header) for a registered User.

 **URL** : `/user/login`